Drugmakers fear short-term 'turmoil' as China probes widen

 "But even if this happens, in the mid- to long-term China is a growing market - there is no doubt about that in my mind," Soriot added, stressing his company had no plans to cut back investment in the country.

-Chinese police have detained four Chinese executives of GlaxoSmithKline (GSK) and questioned at least 18 other staff amid allegations the drugmaker funneled up to 3 billion yuan ($489 million) to travel agencies to facilitate bribes to doctors and officials.
+Chinese police have detained four Chinese executives of GlaxoSmithKline (GSK) (GSK.L) and questioned at least 18 other staff amid allegations the drugmaker funnelled up to 3 billion yuan (321.07 million pounds) to travel agencies to facilitate bribes to doctors and officials.

 At the same time, the powerful National Development and Reform Commission is examining pricing by 60 local and international pharmaceutical companies.